Rishabhbahuguna03/SQL/SQLWithIDC/Day 03/Question and Output.md

-# Day 03 – SQL Challenge
+# SQL Challenge - Day 02

 ## Challenge Question
 Retrieve the top 5 weeks with the highest patient refusals across all services, showing `week`, `service`, `patients_refused`, and `patients_request`.
 Sort by `patients_refused` in descending order.